cue-labs/cue-by-example/003_kubernetes_tutorial/README.md

 ### Listing objects

-Commands are defined in the `command` section at the top-level of a tool file.
+Workflow commands are defined in the `command` section at the top-level of a tool file.
-A `cue` command defines command line flags, environment variables, as well as a set of tasks.
+A `cue` workflow command defines command line flags, environment variables, as well as a set of tasks.
 Examples tasks are load or write a file, dump something to the console, download a web page, or execute a command.

-#### :arrow_right: Define the `ls` command
+#### :arrow_right: Define the `ls` workflow command

-The `ls` command will dump all our objects.
+The `ls` workflow command will dump all our objects.
 Place it in the `ls_tool.cue` file:

 :floppy_disk: `ls_tool.cue`
 ```cue